regb/recipe-book/README.md

 Nothing fancy, just a bunch of recipe I enjoy cooking and then eating (the food, not the recipe).

-They are all in French though.
+Most of them are in French though.